How To: Your Guide to the Guidebook

 Hello and welcome to A Student’s Guidebook to Tableau!

-If you’re a student or newcomer who has never heard of Tableau before, who has picked it up, or who already uses it regularly but may not know of other things like projects and the community, you’ve come to the right place.
-This website is geared towards students, but can be helpful for anyone learning Tableau!
 In this blog I use and reference Tableau Desktop, since students get a free license.
-However, if you don’t have access to Tableau Desktop, feel free to download the free Tableau Public and follow along from there.
+However, if you don’t have access to Tableau Desktop, feel free to download the free Tableau Public version and follow along from there.

 CONTENT GUIDE